(Variants/Other Names: See History

 service in 1952.

 When production of the Meteor ended in 1954, 3,947 had been

 built.
-Today, approximately a half-dozen Meteors are still flying, most in
+Today, several Meteors are still flying, most in

 Nicknames: Meatbox; Meaty